Guides

 How Abstract API Handles Phone Number Validation in React

-Abstract API addresses the core weaknesses of traditional methods.
-It performs real-time, server-side checks against constantly updated global numbering datasets.
+Abstract API addresses the core weaknesses of traditional methods by performing real-time, server-side checks instead of simple pattern matches.

-- As a lightweight REST endpoint, the API helps keep the React bundle small.
-It avoids the shipment of heavy libraries to the client.
-Privacy-sensitive logic also remains off the user's device.
+• As a lightweight REST endpoint, it avoids the addition of heavy libraries to the client.
+This approach keeps the React bundle small and moves sensitive logic off the user's device.

-Once you know Abstract’s capabilities, you can add its phone number validation API to your project with ease.
+Once you're familiar with Abstract’s capabilities, adding its phone number validation API to your project is simple.

 import axios from 'axios';